learbuehrer/asisR/README.md

 # asisR

-This repository contains the `R` code used for the analyses presented in the paper "Modelling the Management of patients with asymptomatic saccular unruptured intracranial solitary aneurysms".
+This repository contains the `R` code used for the analyses presented in the paper "Disentangling Determinants of One-Year Functional Outcome in Incidentally Detected Solitary Intracranial Aneurysms"."
 ## Environment Setup

 All package dependencies are managed using `renv`.
 To restore the environment, run the following commands in R: